-The World Health Organization (WHO) estimates that 350 million people worldwide are affected by depression.
-According to the U.S. National Institutes of Health (NIH) major depression is one of the most common mental disorders in the U.S. The NIMH reports that, in 2014, an estimated 15.7 million adults aged 18 or older in the U.S. had at least one major depressive episode in the past year.
-This represented 6.7 percent of all U.S. adults.
-According to the U.S. Centers for Disease Control and Prevention (CDC) one in 10 Americans over the age of 12 takes an antidepressant medication.
+The World Health Organization (WHO) estimates that 300 million people worldwide are affected by depression.
+According to the NIH, major depression is one of the most common mental disorders in the U.S. The NIMH reports that, in 2014, approximately 16 million adults in the U.S. had at least one major depressive episode in the past year.
+According to the U.S. Centers for Disease Control and Prevention (CDC) one in 10 Americans over the age of 12 takes a standard, FDA-approved antidepressant.

-Most standard, FDA-approved antidepressants target neurotransmitter reuptake inhibition - either serotonin (SSRIs) or serotonin/norepinephrine (SNRIs).
+Most standard antidepressants target neurotransmitter reuptake inhibition - either serotonin (antidepressants known as SSRIs) or serotonin/norepinephrine (antidepressants known as SNRIs).
 Even when effective, these standard depression medications take many weeks to achieve adequate antidepressant effects.
-Nearly two out of every three drugtreated depression patients, including an estimated 6.9 million drug-treated MDD patients in the U.S., obtain inadequate therapeutic benefit from initial treatment with a standard antidepressant.
-Unfortunately, even after treatment with as many as four different standard antidepressants, nearly one out of every three drug-treated depression patients do not achieve adequate therapeutic benefits.
-Such treatment-resistant depression patients often seek to treat their depression with non-drug-related approaches, such as Electroconvulsive Therapy (ECT), or to augment their inadequate response to standard antidepressants by adding an atypical antipsychotic (such as, for example, aripiprazole) to their treatment regimen, despite the modest potential therapeutic benefit and significant risk of additional side effects from such augmentation options.
+Nearly two out of every three drug-treated depression patients do not obtain adequate therapeutic benefit from initial treatment with a standard antidepressant.
+Even after treatment with many different standard antidepressants, nearly one out of every three drug-treated depression patients still do not achieve adequate therapeutic benefits from their antidepressant medication.
+Such patients with an inadequate response to standard antidepressants often seek to augment their treatment regimen by adding an atypical antipsychotic (drugs such as aripiprazole), despite only modest potential therapeutic benefit and the significant risk of additional side effects.

-All standard antidepressants have risks of significant side effects, including, among others, potentially anxiety, metabolic syndrome, sleep disturbance and sexual dysfunction.
-They also have a "Black Box" warning due to risks of worsening depression and suicide in certain groups.
-Use of atypical antipsychotics to augment inadequately performing standard antidepressants increases the risk of serious side effects, including, potentially, tardive dyskinesia, significant weight gain, diabetes and heart disease, while offering only a modest potential increase in therapeutic benefit.
-Use of ECT increases the risk of serious side effects, including, headaches, tiredness, disorientation, intense sleepiness, hallucinations and long-term memory loss.
+All standard antidepressants have risks of side effects, including, among others, anxiety, metabolic syndrome, sleep disturbance and sexual dysfunction.
+Adjunctive use of atypical antipsychotics to augment inadequately performing standard antidepressants may increase the risk of significant side effects, including, tardive dyskinesia, substantial weight gain, diabetes and heart disease, while offering only a modest potential increase in therapeutic benefit.